 School-level factors examined in this report included geographic location and remoteness, school poverty level, and percentage of non-White students.
 For geographic location, we created a binary variable for rural and town designations based on NCES codes discussed previously.
 Throughout the analyses, the rural designation was considered a reference category.
 To indicate remoteness, we used NCES codes for fringe, distant, and remote schools both in town and rural settings.
 Due to the small number of remote schools in South Carolina, we combined the distant and remote categories.
 This combination resulted in a four-level categorical variable representing rural fringe, rural non-fringe, town fringe, and town non-fringe schools.
 This variable was used in the descriptive quantitative analysis.
-Further, we also combined town and rural fringe vs. non-fringe), with fringe schools representing the reference group.
+Further, we also combined town and rural fringe schools and town and rural non-fringe schools to create a dichotomous remoteness variable (fringe vs. non-fringe), with fringe schools representing the reference group.
 This variable was used in the multilevel model analysis discussed below.